Someone said it right,

 Incremental Upgrade And Modern Tech Stack

 It allows flexibility to choose and manage the individual part of the application.
-If one or several parts of the applications require upgrade or modification, there isn’t any need to stop the entire app and upgrade everything together.
-The ability to upgrade and take a separate decision for a particular micro front-end gives a new approach to front-end which was not possible before.
+If one or several parts of the applications require to upgrade or modification, there isn’t any need to stop the entire app and upgrade everything together.
+The ability to upgrade and take a separate decision for a particular micro front-end gives a new approach to the front-end which was not possible before.

 Migrate Legacy Front-end To New

-A micro frontend is the best solution to migrate legacy codebase to the new environment.
-It also comes with the risk associated with dependencies, migration and technical challenges.
+A micro frontend is the best solution to migrate the legacy codebase to the new environment.
+It also comes with the risk associated with dependencies, migration, and technical challenges.
 In such environments, issues need to be solved quickly and integration requires your greater attention.
 But, gradually, piece-by-piece you can go ahead.